IRIS²: Origins

-2025
+Planning

 After the February 2025 Trump–Zelenskyy meeting and subsequent suspension of all US military aid to Ukraine, the question arose how much longer Starlink services with its 7000 satellites would be available to Ukraine.
 However, IRIS² would not be in orbit until 2030 and the current European service Eutelsat OneWeb is much more expensive to use.
 In April 2025, it was revealed that Germany has been financing Ukraine’s use of Eutelsat satellite internet services for about a year as an alternative to Starlink.